Global investment falters but tax havens prosper, UN finds

 That could mean that global FDI is actually even weaker than it appears, since a growing proportion is simply round-tripping.

-Even more money is channeled through "special purpose entities" (SPEs).
+Even more money is channelled through "special purpose entities" (SPEs).
 Firms set up these foreign affiliates for specific purposes such as managing foreign exchange risk or facilitating the financing of an investment.

 Money flowing to SPEs in just three countries - Hungary, Luxembourg and the Netherlands - amounted to $600 billion in 2011, dwarfing the $90 billion of flows to tax havens.